mattcln/MPG_valise_explorer/README.md

 # MPG Football Scraper

-A Python script for scraping data from the MPG (Mon Petit Gazon) website.
+Python scripts for scraping data from the MPG (Mon Petit Gazon) website.

 ## Table of Contents